How to Use the help Command in Linux

 What is the help command?

 The help command is a shell built-in internal command.
 It accepts a text string as the command line argument and searches the supplied string in the shell's documents.
-If the supplied string matches with an internal command, the help command picks the available information about that command from the shell's document and displays that information on the terminal.
+If the provided string matches with an internal command, the help command picks the available information about that command from the shell's document and displays that information on the terminal.

 The help command syntax and options